ClementNerma/Rave/docs/specs.md

 messages[1p] // ''
 ```

-There is a syntax sugar for indexes: we can use a raw `int` value as an index:
+There is a syntax sugar for indexes: we can use a plain `int` value as an index:

 ```sn
 messages[1] // ''